uomsystemsbiology/feizi2013network_reference_environment/docker_location_README_suggested_template.md

 $ docker run uomsystemsbiology/feizi2013network /sbin/my_init -- ./run_plot_ND_performance_coauthorship.sh
 ```

-This will start the container and execute the script which reproduce the results described in the manuscript.
-Note that the scripts in this environment generate MATLAB plots which will not be displayed when accessing the environment as a Docker container; to see the plots, use the virtual machine or ISO versions of the environment described below.
+This will execute MATLAB scripts to reproduce the results described in the manuscript, and the output will be written to /home/sbl/feizi_et_al/code.

+Note that the scripts in this environment generate MATLAB plots which will not be displayed when accessing the environment as a Docker container, and the scripts above will not terminate after they have completed.
+To terminate the scripts, press Ctrl-C.  Details on the scripts are provided by the authors in /home/sbl/feizi_et_al/code.

+To see the generated MATLAB plots, use the virtual machine or ISO versions of the environment described below.

 ### Other links